dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 This solution has some drawbacks:
 * DRY violation.
 * Unnecessary template bloat.
-* The 16 combinations of attributes have to spelled out; avoiding spelling them out requires string mixins which, from a maintainability standpoint, is worse.
+* The 16 combinations of attributes have to be spelled out; avoiding spelling them out requires string mixins which, from a maintainability standpoint, is worse.

 If one of the `Ranges` happens to have a primitive that fails some attributes,